ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/rendering_markdown_remark_rehype.md

 description: Using remark and rehype to render svelte pages from markdown
 date: 2023-07-25
 tags:
+    - markdown
+    - learning
-    - markdown    - learning    - this_site
+    - this_site
+    - remark
+    - rehype
 ---

 Version 1 of markdown rendering for this site used the [unified ecosystem](https://unifiedjs.com).
 I moved onto [mdsvex](https://mdsvex.pngwn.io/), as it was simpler to pre-render the markdown, allows extensability (should I ever want to make us of full mdx capabilities, good to know its there ready) and frankly I found far more posts helping me get it up and running.